95 Meanings

 First the mic, then a half cigarette

-Singing, "Cathy's Clown"
+Singing "Cathy's Clown"

-That's the man she's married to now
+That's the man that she's married to now

 That's the girl that he takes around town